AntonScheitler/Notes/TUM/4. Semester/ModSim/Data Traffic in Computing Systems.md

 - A state is recurrent with a recurring time of $k$, if will be reached with a probability of $1$ within $k$ steps
 - A state is null recurrent, if it will be reached with a probability of $1$, but only as $k \to \infty$
 - A state is transient, if the probability of it's recurrance is $< 1$
-###### Observations
-- In an irreducable network, all states are either recurrent, null recurrent or transient
 ###### Example
 ![[Pasted image 20240707152818.png]]